About the Association

 and National Executive Committee (NEC)

 , which is elected by members during the Annual General Meeting (AGM) held every February.
 The NEC must consist of a President, Vice President, Secretary, and Treasurer, with other positions being created as necessary.
-To keep members informed and in the interest of transparency, the meeting minutes are published from the last AGM (30th in 2018)
+To keep members informed and in the interest of transparency, the meeting minutes are published from the last AGM (the 30th in 2018)

 , while older ones can be requested by members.